MuhamedKamil/Simple-ChatBot-with-RASA/README.md

 Rasa has two main components

-* NLU - stands for natural language understanding used for understanding user messages
+* NLU - stands for natural language understanding used for understanding user messages and predicting intents and entities.
 * Rasa Core - for responding to user's messages

 for more details visit "https://rasa.com/docs/"